18F/18f.gsa.gov/_posts/2016-09-19-vendors-government-strengthen-partnership-technology-industry-day.md

-Until then, you can sign up the [18F Acquisitions email list](http://gsa.us9.list-manage2.com/subscribe?u=6f1977de9eff4c384dc8d6527&id=e7f757afe3) or the general 18F newsletter at the [bottom of this page](https://18f.gsa.gov/) to stay up to date with all of our projects (or follow our work as it happens on [GitHub](https://github.com/18F)).
+Until then, you can sign up the [18F Acquisitions email list](http://gsa.us9.list-manage2.com/subscribe?u=6f1977de9eff4c384dc8d6527&id=e7f757afe3) or the [general 18F newsletter](https://18f.gsa.gov/#newsletter) to stay up to date with all of our projects (or follow our work as it happens on [GitHub](https://github.com/18F)).
 If you’d like to start a conversation about working with 18F or have questions about our work,